Ghorepani Poon Hill Trek - 6 Days

 • The best time of the year for the 6-day Ghorepani Poon Hill Trek are generally spring (March to early May) and autumn (late September to November).
 During these months, the weather in the Annapurna region is most stable, with clear skies and mild temperatures – perfect for mountain views and comfortable trekking.

-• Yes, absolutely – the Ghorepano Poon Hill trek in 6 days is very popular among families (even those with kids) and older adventurers.
+• Yes, absolutely – the Ghorepano Poon Hill trek in 6 days is very popular among families and older adventurers.
 Its moderate difficulty and shorter length make it one of the most family-friendly treks in Nepal.

 Clients Reviews